• About

 HISTORY

 The KS Super II was originally produced in the early 1980s and was released under the Sears brand by Ricoh.
-It’s also known as the Ricoh SR 2000 camera.
+It’s also known as the Ricoh XR-7 camera.
+That version is probably a little bit easier to find out in the wild, since the Sears version was somewhat short-lived.
 Because it was released by Sears, it was made to be more marketable to the average consumer.
 It’s a 35 mm SLR camera and has interchangeable lenses.
 It’s meant for beginner/intermediate photographers but can easily be enjoyed by amateur, semi-professional and professional photographers!

 LENS